What are the steps involved in running a simulation (or analysis) in nTopology?

 - How to use Boundary Conditions

 After setting up these elements, you can run an Analysis.
-There is a choice of Static, Buckling, Modal, and Thermal Analysis.
+There is a choice of Static, Buckling, Modal, Thermal Analysis, and Nonlinear Thermal Analysis.
 Each analysis type utilizes these basic parts, with slight differences in addition.

 Once a simulation has run, the results can be utilized in a variety of ways.
 The results can be extracted as Point Maps and then converted into a Field to be fed back into the model.
 The results can also be exported to another program for further analysis.